gvwilson/sensibleadventures/bookster/new.md

 "'Day, Vaszlav," Erileine replied.
 "Did you find the other Farberre book?"

 "Ah, that..."
-Vaszlav shrugged apologitically.
+Vaszlav shrugged apologetically.
 "I'm sorry, but the fellow wouldn't lend it out.
 Offered him half a quarter-ring, like you said, and promised he'd get the full worth of it if there was so much as a smudge on the back page, but he said it was the only copy he